mokhtar200/Generative-Modeling-of-Single-cell-RNA-seq-Using-Variational-Autoencoders/README.md

-# Generative Models in Single-cell RNA-seq using R
+# Generative Modeling of Single-cell RNA-seq Using Variational Autoencoders

 This project uses **Variational Autoencoders (VAEs)** in R to explore and simulate single-cell gene expression data using the PBMC3k dataset.